-Simona Deaconescu is a choreographer and filmmaker, working across genres and formats.
-Her works explore future scenarios of the body, creating spaces in which nature and technology meet and the notion of movement extends beyond the human body.
-She examines social constructs, at the border of fiction and objective reality, sometimes with irony and black humour.
+Simona Deaconescu (1987, Romania) is a choreographer and filmmaker working across genres and formats.
+Her work explores future scenarios of the body, creating spaces in which nature and technology meet, and the notion of choreography extends beyond the human body.
+She examines social constructs, at the border of fiction and objective reality, sometimes with irony and black humor.

-Simona Deaconescu has received the danceWEB Scholarship in 2014, was an Aerowaves Twenty18 Artist and a Springboard Danse Emerging Choreographer in 2019.
-She has been selected as artist in residence with European Projects as Life Long Burning, Moving Digits and Biofriction.
-Her hybrid aesthetic and efforts to promote symbiosis of dance, film and science, were recognised with The National Centre for Dance Award in 2016, CNDB later on supporting her artistic research as an artist in residence in the France – Romania Cultural Season.
+Simona Deaconescu received the danceWEB Scholarship in 2014, was an Aerowaves Twenty18 Artist and a Springboard Danse Emerging Choreographer in 2019.
+She has been selected as an artist in residence with European Projects as Moving Digits (2019) and Biofriction (2020).
+She has been an artist in residence at Forum Dança (PT), La Briqueterie – Val-de-Marne Choreographic Development Centre (FR), Sõltumatu Tantsu Lava (EE), Tanzhaus nrw (DE), Cultivamos Cultura (PT), and festivals like eXplore Festival (RO) and Altofest (IT).

-Her works were selected and presented in festivals and conventional stages, unconventional spaces, galleries and museum, architectural sites and family houses, reaching audiences from Europe, Canada and USA.
-She has received grants to develop her work and tour from The Administration of the National Cultural Fund, The Romanian Cultural Institute and The Centre of Cultural Projects in Bucharest.
-Simona is actively teaching dance composition and dance filmmaking workshops internationally.
+Her works were selected and presented in festivals and conventional stages, unconventional spaces, galleries and museums, architectural sites, and family houses, reaching audiences from Europe, Canada, and the USA.
+She has received grants to develop her work and tour from The Administration of the National Cultural Fund, The Romanian Cultural Institute, and The Center for Cultural Projects of Bucharest Municipality.
+Simona is actively teaching dance composition and dance filmmaking workshops.